-Phytoplankton ecologists have long known that NH4+ is energetically favored over NO3- (Raven, 1984) and thus it is thought to be universally preferred as an N substrate.
+Phytoplankton ecologists have long known that NH4+ is energetically favored over NO3 (Raven, 1984) and thus it is thought to be universally preferred as an N substrate.
 The evidence for NH4+ preference is several-fold, much of this understanding grounded in the classical physiological literature, and, importantly, in studies where N was the limiting nutrient.
-In culture experiments where both NH4+ and NO3- are supplied together, as well in experimental mesocosm experiments in which both substrates are available, the typical pattern is for $NH_4^+$ to be drawn down first, and only then is $NO_3^-$ used in any substantial way, as evidenced by disappearance from the water or media provided.
+In culture experiments where both NH4+ and NO3- are supplied together, as well in experimental mesocosm experiments in which both substrates are available, the typical pattern is for NH_4^+ to be drawn down first, and only then is NO_3^- used in any substantial way, as evidenced by disappearance from the water or media provided.
 However, except in culture studies, rarely are natural phytoplankton in an environment in which only one form of N is available, and this condition is particularly rare in nutrient-enriched or eutrophic environments.
-More typically in such conditions, a cell is balancing the uptake of both oxidized and reduced forms of N. Importantly, different phytoplankton functional groups differ in their ability to take up and assimilate different forms of N, and molecular genetics on $NO_3^-$ transporters confirm that there are clear differences between the major algal groups (Song and Ward, 2007).
-Diatoms tend to have more copies of high affinity transporters for $NO_3^-$ , while some picoplankton and cyanobacteria may not have any (Lindell and Post, 2001; Moore et al., 2002; Song and Ward, 2007).
-Moreover, for many cyanobacteria, the high affinity transporter for $NH_4^+$ is not regulated at all, being constitutively expressed (Lindell and Post, 2001).
-Similarly, $NO_3^-$ reductase shows a great deal of genetic diversity across species groups.
-The net effect of these metabolic differences is that, as a generality, diatoms appear to be $NO_3^-$ specialists, while many cyanobacteria are $NH_4^+$ specialists (Lomas and Glibert, 1999a,b, 2000).
+More typically in such conditions, a cell is balancing the uptake of both oxidized and reduced forms of N. Importantly, different phytoplankton functional groups differ in their ability to take up and assimilate different forms of N, and molecular genetics on NO3- transporters confirm that there are clear p < 0.01 level are indicated by ; those that are significant at the p < 0.05 levels are indicated by .
+Note that slopes for regression that were not significant are shown as pale bars without outlines and their confidence intervals are given for reference purposes only.
+Further details of the correlation statistics are given in Table 2.

+FIGURE 5 | Comparisons of the slopes and the upper and lower confidence intervals (at the 5% significance level) for the regressions of the daily rate of change in pigment as a function of the daily rate of change in dissolved inorganic N (A-E) for the experimental treatments indicated and as described in text.
+Regressions that were significant at the differences between the major algal groups (Song and Ward, 2007).
+Diatoms tend to have more copies of high affinity transporters for NO3-, while some picoplankton and cyanobacteria may not have any (Lindell and Post, 2001; Moore et al., 2002; Song and Ward, 2007).
+Moreover, for many cyanobacteria, the high affinity transporter for NH4+ is not regulated at all, being constitutively expressed (Lindell and Post, 2001).
+Similarly, NO3- reductase shows a great deal of genetic diversity across species groups.
+The net effect of these metabolic differences is that, as a generality, diatoms appear to be NO3- specialists, while many cyanobacteria are NH4+ specialists (Lomas and Glibert, 1999a,b, 2000).

-The concept of differential rates of production under $NH_4^+$ vs. $NO_3^-$ enrichment, even when the total load remains the same, is not necessarily intuitive and therefore has not traditionally been appreciated in nutrient-enriched systems, even though it is well accepted in oceanic environments.
-In order to have effects on higher trophic levels, it is often assumed that the levels of $\rm NH_4^+$ must be in the range that causes direct toxicity, and typically that is considered only relevant when $\rm NH_3$ , rather than $\rm NH_4^+$ is the dominant form.
-However, any environmental factor that affects the availability of substrates, the nutritional state of the cell, the regulation of photosynthesis, or the rate of enzyme activity will affect the rates by which $\rm NH_4^+$ or $\rm NO_3^-$ are transported and/or assimilated.
+The concept of differential rates of production under NH_4^+ vs. NO_3^- enrichment, even when the total load remains the same, is not necessarily intuitive and therefore has not traditionally been appreciated in nutrient-enriched systems, even though it is well accepted in oceanic environments.
+In order to have effects on higher trophic levels, it is often assumed that the levels of NH_4^+ must be in the range that causes direct toxicity, and typically that is considered only relevant when NH_3 , rather than NH_4^+ is the dominant form.
+However, any environmental factor that affects the availability of substrates, the nutritional state of the cell, the regulation of photosynthesis, or the rate of enzyme activity will affect the rates by which NH_4^+ or NO_3^- are transported and/or assimilated.
 Ultimately these differences play a regulatory role in the community composition.
-The more subtle ecological impacts of $\rm NH_4^+$ and the importance of changes in $\rm NO_3^-$ : $\rm NH_4^+$ in phytoplankton metabolism and succession have been more difficult to appreciate.
-While $NH_4^+$ can be characterized as a paradoxical nutrient-preferentially used at one end of the concentration spectrum when N is limiting and toxic to the cell when supplied at super-saturating levels (Britto and Kronzucker, 2002), its regulatory effects span the entire spectrum of its availability.
+The more subtle ecological impacts of NH_4^+ and the importance of changes in NO_3^- : NH_4^+ in phytoplankton metabolism and succession have been more difficult